rileycong/de-nytaxi/cohorts/2024/03-data-warehouse/homework.md

 Choose the answer which most closely matches.</br>
 Use the BQ table you created earlier in your from clause and note the estimated bytes.
 Now change the table in the from clause to the partitioned table you created for question 4 and note the estimated bytes processed.
 What are these values?
 Choose the answer which most closely matches.
 - 22.82 MB for non-partitioned table and 647.87 MB for the partitioned table
-- 12.82 MB for non-partitioned table and 1.12 MB for the partitioned table
+- 12.82 MB for non-partitioned table and 1.12 MB for the partitioned table  X
 - 5.63 MB for non-partitioned table and 0 MB for the partitioned table
 - 10.31 MB for non-partitioned table and 10.31 MB for the partitioned table